poconos pennsylvania university research laboratory

 Engelhard Corporation, Iselin, NJ

-and Wilkes University,
+Wilkes University, Wilkes-Barre, PA

-as of March 8, 2002
+Project Status and Milestones as of March 8, 2002

 1. Initial permeability testing of the materials has been completed.